Rabinnnn/land_use_change_analysis/README.md

     * Click **"Perform Advanced Analysis"** for the segmentation change detection method.
 5. The page will reload, displaying the results relevant to the analysis type you selected, including percentage change, a change map visualization, and additional details or legends depending on the analysis.

+## Recommendations

+* The type of input images you upload will determine the ouput.
+You should aim for high quality aerial images to get the best output.
+Keep in mind that they should be of the same place over a period of time.
+For images taken at very high altitudes, containing small-sized structures basic analysis performs better.
+For images containing relatively large objects that are easily distinguishable advanced analysis works best.
+Consider using the images in the sample_input_images directory.
+Upload the files in ascending order e.g image1 then image 2, to allow proper visualization of changes in the output.

 ## Analysis Details

 ### Basic Analysis (Pixel Difference)